 To clean your brush, let’s start with dipping the bristles in water and avoiding getting water into the ferrule.
 It’s because water can flush out the glue inside of the ferrule.
 The bristles then fall out and breed bacteria.

 After that, swirl the bristles around a solid brush cleaner to get soap.

 Photo via The Happy Sloths

-Roll the bristles on the gripped surface and try to make sure all the product off.
+Roll the bristles on the gripped surface and try to make sure all the product is off.
 You might have to do this many times to ensure that your brush has been clean.

-Then, rinse your bristles by dipping into water again to make all of the soap out.
+Then, rinse your bristles by dipping them into the water again to make all of the soap out.
 Once you’ve taken out the product in water, you have to squeeze it out and maintain the shape of your brush so you can lay down to dry.

 Wow!
 A lot of things you gotta do here!
-I hope you enjoy this post and hope it’s really helpful for you to use and take care of your brushes in right ways.
+I hope you enjoy this post and hope it’s really helpful for you to use and take care of your brushes in the right ways.
 If you have any questions or advice for me about this topic, I’d love to hear you out.
 Thank you so much for your support!